rantahar/Lattice-Field-Theory/source/index.rst

 Why would this happen?

-A spin pointing against a magnetic field has a slightly higher energy than a spin pointing to agaist it.
+A spin pointing against a magnetic field has a slightly higher energy than a spin pointing to the same direction as the field.
 So atoms close to each other would prefer to align.
 At zero temperature, they would eventually all point to the same direction and create a magnet.
-At higher temperatures, thermal fluctuations will occationally cause a spin to flip.
+At higher temperatures, thermal fluctuations will occasionally cause a spin to flip.

-Let's only consider the spins closes to each other (nearest neighbours.)
+Let's only consider the spins closes to each other (nearest neighbors.)
 The energy of two spins is

 .. math::